 \subsection{Comparing to simulations at redshift zero}

-We have tested the different back-reaction models against the TNG-300 as well as the FLAMINGO m8 and m9 simulations at redshift zero.
-The tests were based on matched haloes between the hydrodynamical simulations and their dark-matter-only counterparts.
-For each matched halo, we measured dark matter mass profiles $M_{\rm dm}$(hydro) and $M_{\rm dm}$(dmo) to determine the mass ratio profiles
+In this section we test different back-reaction models against the TNG-300 simulation as well as the FLAMINGO m8 and m9 simulations at redshift zero.
+The tests are based on matched haloes between the hydrodynamical simulations and their dark-matter-only counterparts.
+For each matched halo, we measure the baryonic and dark matter mass ratio profiles ($M_{\rm dm}$[hydro] and $M_{\rm dm}$[dmo]) to determine the mass ratio profiles